KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to access a UI automation element corresponding to a part of the user interface that is no longer available.

-    [Windows.UI.Xaml.Automation.ElementNotAvailableException]::New("an attempt is made to access a UI automation element corresponding to a part of the user interface that is no longer available.")
+    throw [Windows.UI.Xaml.Automation.ElementNotAvailableException]::New("an attempt is made to access a UI automation element corresponding to a part of the user interface that is no longer available.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/Windows.UI.Xaml.Automation.ElementNotAvailableException.aspx)